MehmetCanBOZ/E-commerce-product-page-React/README.md

 # Frontend Mentor - E-commerce product page solution

-This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
+This is a solution to the [Frontend Mentor - E-commerce product page](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents